essayyzed/essayyzed.github.io/_posts/2025-04-11-vibe-coding-gone-wrong.md

 categories: coding ai development
 ---

-# When "Vibe Coding" Goes Wrong: Lessons from a Viral Twitter Meltdown
+# When "Vibe Coding" Goes Wrong"

 There was a viral post on Twitter recently where someone proudly showcased a SaaS product they had built using an AI-powered coding tool called Cursor.
 It looked like a success story in the making—fast execution, working product, lots of engagement.